“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 > Put daily pills/Rx’s in 2″x2″ pill bags.

-> Tuck socks, underwear or longish doodads into your shoes.
+> Tuck socks, underwear, or longish doodads into your shoes.

 > Take items that are utilitarian dual-use.

-> Use transparent silicone travel-size bottles.
+> Use transparent silicone travel-size bottles

 > Always pack airplane snacks to maintain blood sugar.

-> Have a copy of medical and eyeglass Rx’s. > KISS—keep it simple stupid!
+> Have a copy of medical & eyeglass Rx’s.

-> valid passport with 5-empty pages + 6 months validity.
+> valid passport with Mandatory 5-empty pages + 6 months validity (6 Nov 2023)

-> 4-passport photos for VOA
+> 4-passport photos for VOA (Mandatory)

-> Full trip supply of recommended Rx’s
+> 23-day supply of recommended Rx’s

 > emergency contacts